metacpan/metacpan-cpan-extracted/distros/G/Genealogy-ObituaryDailyTimes/README.md

 Creates a Genealogy::ObituaryDailyTimes object.

+Takes two optional arguments:
-Takes an optional argument, directory, that is the directory containing obituaries.sql.
+	directory: that is the directory containing obituaries.sql
+	logger: an object to send log messages to

 ## search